damiano/pan2020-rmit/README.md

 ```bash
 python3 modelTrainer.py
 ```
-here you can get a tweet-level model which can predict whether a user is a fake news spreader or not.
+Then you can get a tweet-level model which can predict whether a user is a fake news spreader or not.

 ## reprodece the user-profile level